ayecue/greybel-js/README.md

 	-vr, --env-vars <vars...>	Environment variables
 ```

-For Windows you can use something like [gitbash](https://gitforwindows.org/).
+For Windows you can use something like PowerShell or [ConEmu](https://conemu.github.io/).
 Or just use the UI.
+GitBash is not recommended anymore due to a [TTY issue with node](https://github.com/ayecue/greybel-js/issues/34).

 ## Local environment